-6.10 The library provides physical and virtual environments conducive to learning and scholarly research, with appropriate agreements for its contracted or consortial resources.
-[NOTE: Several commenters thought the phrase "physical and virtual environments" required all schools to have both, so the phrase was deleted.]
+6.10 The library provides environments conducive to learning and scholarly research, with appropriate agreements for its contracted or consortial resources.

-SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing the library's approach to preservation and security, with attention to both its onsite and online resources.
-The self-study might describe the library's physical facilities (e.g., space for study and collaboration, adequate shelving for the physical collection, appropriate technology, climate control, security) and/or its virtual environment (e.g., online catalog, web portal, LibGuides, virtual helpdesk).
-If the library supports additional locations beyond the main campus, it might describe the facilities and services of each location here.
-If the library manages archival collections, digital repositories, or rare materials, the self-study might describe security and preservation strategies here (see also Standard 6.7).
+SELF-STUDY IDEAS: A school might demonstrate its engagement with this standard by describing the library's approach to preservation and security, with attention to both onsite and online resources.
+The self-study might describe the library's physical facilities (e.g., space for study and collaboration, adequate shelving, appropriate technology, climate control, security) and/or its virtual environment (e.g., online catalog, web portal, LibGuides, virtual helpdesk).
+If the library supports additional locations, it might describe the facilities and services of each location.
+If the library manages archival collections, digital repositories, or rare materials, the self-study might describe security and preservation strategies here (see Standard 6.7).
 The self-study might also discuss the library's involvement in contracted or consortial resources (e.g., coordinated collection development, reciprocity for distance learners, contracts for electronic resources) and demonstrate that these include appropriate safeguards for the integrity of the library's collection and services.
-The self-study might also demonstrate how these contractual agreements are appropriate to the mission and curricular needs of the school and describe the process by which such formal written agreements are made and regularly reviewed.
+The self-study might also demonstrate how these contractual agreements are appropriate to the mission and curricular needs of the school and describe the process by which such written agreements are made and regularly reviewed.

 Standard 7.
-Student Services [= current Standard 6]
+Student Services